quic-go/docs/content/docs/quic/server.md

 The listener `ln` can now be used to accept incoming QUIC connections by (repeatedly) calling the `Accept` method (see below for more information on the `quic.Connection`).

+This listener can be closed independently from the underlying transport.
+Connections that are already established and accepted won't be affected, but clients won't be able to establish new connections.

+## Using the Convenience Functions

 As a shortcut, `quic.Listen` and `quic.ListenAddr` can be used without explicitly initializing a `quic.Transport`:

 ```go
 ln, err := quic.Listen(udpConn, tlsConf, quicConf)